Scheduled MonumentsWalesHouse Platforms and Hollow Ways in the Shrunken Medieval Village of Llanfihangel Tal-y-Llyn

 What is House Platforms and Hollow Ways in the Shrunken Medieval Village of Llanfihangel Tal-y-Llyn?

-Llanfihangel Tal-y-Llyn is a shrunken medieval village in Breconshire, Wales, containing house platforms and hollow ways that represent the physical remains of settlement contraction during the late medieval period.
+Llanfihangel Tal-y-Llyn is a shrunken medieval village in Breconshire, Wales, containing archaeological remains of domestic occupation spanning the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR220.

 What period does House Platforms and Hollow Ways in the Shrunken Medieval Village of Llanfihangel Tal-y-Llyn date from?

 House Platforms and Hollow Ways in the Shrunken Medieval Village of Llanfihangel Tal-y-Llyn dates from the medieval period, and is classified as a house platform.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting House Platforms and Hollow Ways in the Shrunken Medieval Village of Llanfihangel Tal-y-Llyn?